-The mission of the Lyceum Program is to support, assemble and educate students on the three pillars of Wingate University: Faith, Knowledge and Service by providing a platform for diversified and universal co-curricular events.
+The mission of the Lyceum Program is to assemble, educate and support students on the three pillars of Wingate University: Faith, Knowledge and Service by providing a premise for diverse and universal co-curricular events.

 - To assist students with educational readiness in global & domestic current events.

 - To collaborate with the campus community, faculty and other external stakeholders to provide lyceum programming for fall and spring semesters.